waynodiablo/Oystercard/pills/building_your_community_guide.md

 ### Hackathon / Game jam

 * **What is it?** An event that lasts a few days where people make a small product in teams.
 Teams usually decide what to build and then build it.
 There's often a theme for the projects to follow.
 The atmosphere is quite intense because teams try to write as much code as possible in the time available.
 Some hackathons awards prizes for the best projects.
 Some hackathons happen in person at an event space.
 Others happen remotely.
 A game jam is the same, but for making video games.

 * **What are some examples?** [Ludum Dare](http://ludumdare.com/), [Mozilla Fest](https://mozillafestival.org/).

 * **How do I join?** Register and go!

 * **How do I contribute?** Build a project.
+Or find others to collaborate with.

 ### Slack community